vkartik2k/STHAL/README.md

 # STHAL-Location-mention-Identification-in-Tweets-of-Indian-context

 This is an official project repository of STHAL: Location mention Identification in Tweets of Indian context application built on the concept of **Named Entity Recognition**.
-As a result of our work, we prepare a publicly-available annotated  dataset  of  Indian  geolocations  that can be used by the research comm
+As a result of our work, we prepare a publicly-available annotated  dataset  of  Indian  geolocations  that can be used by the research community.

 The project is maintained by [Shobhit Sinha](https://github.com/Shobhs13), [Kartik Verma](https://github.com/vkartik2k).